Ditectrev/Scrum-Developer-I-PSD-I-Practice-Tests-Exams-Questions-Answers/README.md

 _[⬆ Back to Top](#table-of-contents)_

 225.  ### Question225
-Why mock objects are used in unit tests?
+Why mock objects are used in Unit Tests?
 Pick 3

 - [x] To simulate the behavior of a given object
 - [x] To isolate system under test for controlled testing